 Is incoming personnel mobility of guest speakers, guest lecturers, ... possible?

 Educational activities that can be organized online will remain online.
-Practical education for which there is no digital alternative can continue on campus.
-But always in small groups where all existing guidelines are respected.
+Practical training for which there is no digital alternative can take place on campus.
+But always in small groups, respecting all existing guidelines.
 If protocols exist in the cultural field concerned, they are always followed.
-You can find these protocols here.

 For all concrete information about all your lessons, it is best to regularly consult your schedule and class schedule.

 The specific measures for the music and drama courses will be retained.